jrcpal/ZTM/CourseNotes/React/Redux/Redux.md

 - **`useSelector`**:
   - Used to read data from the Redux store state.
   - Takes a selector function to specify which part of the state to extract.

+## Middleware

+- **Purpose**:
+  - Middleware provides a way to extend Redux with custom functionality.
+  - It sits between the dispatching of an action and the moment it reaches the reducer.
+  - Common use cases include logging, crash reporting, performing asynchronous tasks, and handling side effects.

+- **How It Works**:
+  - Middleware intercepts every action dispatched to the store before it reaches the reducer.
+  - It can perform tasks, modify actions, or even dispatch other actions.

+- **Common Middleware Libraries**:
+  - **Redux Thunk**: Allows you to write action creators that return a function instead of an action.
+This is useful for handling asynchronous operations.
+  - **Redux Saga**: Uses generator functions to handle side effects in a more manageable way.
+  - **Redux Logger**: Logs actions and state changes to the console, useful for debugging.